Dual Wavelength Vs Multi-Wavelength Efficacy in Red Light Therapy

 Last Updated:

-Here at RLT Home we offer our patent pending TotalSpectrum series of red light therapy devices with 6 wavelengths designed to provide whole-body wellness benefits.
+Here at RLT Home we offer our patent pending TotalSpectrum series of red light therapy devices with 7 wavelengths designed to provide whole-body wellness benefits.
 Let's discuss why our research led us to multi-wavelength devices and why we chose the wavelengths & strengths that we did choose.

 Why We Chose Multi-Wavelength Red Light Therapy

-When we at RLT Home first began researching and developing our red light therapy devices in 2021, dual wavelength panels utilizing 660nm and 850nm were the predominant devices on the market.
+When we at RLT Home first began researching and developing our red light therapy panels in 2021, dual wavelength panels utilizing 660nm and 850nm were the predominant devices on the market.
 However, we could not find concrete scientific evidence or reasons why limiting treatment to only those two wavelengths would provide optimal therapeutic results.

 So we dug deeper, thoroughly reviewing over 1500 human trials and photobiology studies related to red and near-infrared light therapy.
-After comprehensive analysis spanning two years, we came to the conclusion in 2023 that utilizing six wavelengths tuned to specific intensities allows red light devices to deliver superior performance and efficacy through a synergistic multi-band approach.
+After comprehensive analysis spanning two years, we came to the conclusion in 2023 that utilizing seven wavelengths tuned to specific intensities allows red light devices to deliver superior performance and efficacy through a synergistic multi-band approach.

 Let us explain the rationale behind this in greater depth: